2026 Los Angeles elections: District 11

 The 11th district is located in the Westside region and includes the neighborhoods of Pacific Palisades, Brentwood, Sawtelle, Venice, Playa del Rey, Playa Vista, Westchester, and the Los Angeles International Airport.
 The incumbent is Traci Park, who was first elected in 2022 after defeating attorney Erin Darling.
-Park is running for re-election.
+Park ran for re-election and won outright against civil rights attorney Faizah Malik.